 Maple Syrup is One of Minnesota's Sweetest Commodities!

 Have you seen the trees with the pointy red and orange leaves?
 They’re so big and bright they almost glow.
 Those are the leaves of maple trees, the stars of the fall forest.
-And in the spring, seeping from their trunks is sweet sap—the beginning of delicious maple syrup.
+In the spring, seeping from their trunks is sweet sap—the beginning of delicious maple syrup.

-After some time and work, sap turns into that golden ingredient you pour on your pancakes.
-And what you swirl over your hot oatmeal.
-And even what you mix into tasty baked beans.
+After some time and work, sap turns into that golden ingredient you pour on your pancakes, what you swirl over your hot oatmeal, and even what you mix into tasty baked beans.
 Maple syrup adds a unique and earthy flavor.
-It’s a bit floral and nutty.
+It is a bit floral and nutty.
 It even tastes like vanilla and toffee too.
 Yum!

 Pure maple syrup is one of Minnesota’s sweetest commodities.